House reopens bribery case

 writer: Post Reporters

-The House's committee on law and justice will summon a public prosecutor in for questioning to find out why the department did not indict Sakulthorn Juangroongruangkit, a younger brother of politician Thanathorn Juangroongruangkit, who played a role in a case in which two people were jailed for taking bribes.
+The House's committee on law and justice will summon a public prosecutor in for questioning to find out why the department did not indict Sakulthorn Juangroongruangkit, a younger brother of politician Thanathorn Juangroongruangkit, for his involvement in a case in which two people were jailed for taking bribes.

-Citing the 2019 ruling on the case, Sira Jenjaka, MP of the Palang Pracharath Party said in his capacity as chairman of the committee that Mr Sakulthorn was clearly implicated in a criminal court verdict that stated he paid 20 million baht to two convicts — one of whom was an official from the Crown Property Bureau officials — in the hopes to secure a concession of a prime 12-rai plot in the central Bangkok area of Chidlom, one of the capital's most expensive districts.
+Citing the 2019 ruling on the case, Sira Jenjaka, MP of the Palang Pracharath Party said in his capacity as chairman of the committee that Mr Sakulthorn was clearly implicated in a criminal court verdict that stated he paid 20 million baht to two convicts -- one of whom was an official from the Crown Property Bureau -- in the hope to secure a concession on a prime 12-rai plot in the Chidlom area of central Bangkok, one of the capital's most expensive districts.

 The two men were each jailed for three years without the possibility of parole, a sentence they did not appeal.
 Mr Sakulthorn is the chief executive of Real Asset Development.